Ask almost any hair loss expert: "What causes androgenetic alopecia?" and they'll say that scalp follicles are "genetically programmed" for hair loss.

 not in any other region.

-To show you how ridiculous the current theory is, just take a quick look at these photos.
+To show you how ridiculous the current theory is, just take a quick look at the photos below.

 First of all, in the top photo you can see that healthy hair is growing in region A and severe hair loss has developed in region B. The arrows can be regarded as pointing to individual hair follicles just millimeters apart.
 This means that, according to the current theory, whilst one follicle is programmed for hair loss, another follicle immediately next to it is not!